 Invasive infections are usually acquired by inhalation of spores or, occasionally, by direct invasion through damaged skin.

-A. fumigatus is the most common cause of invasive pulmonary disease; A. flavus most often causes invasive extrapulmonary disease, probably because these patients are more severely immunosuppressed than patients infected with A. fumigatus.
+A. fumigatus is the most common cause of invasive pulmonary disease; A. flavus most often causes invasive extrapulmonary disease, probably because it tends to occur in patients who are more severely immunosuppressed than patients infected with A. fumigatus.

 Focal infections, typically in the lung, sometimes form a fungus ball (aspergilloma), a characteristic growth of tangled masses of hyphae, with fibrin exudate and few inflammatory cells, typically encapsulated by fibrous tissue.
 Occasionally, there is some local invasion of tissue at the periphery of the cavity, but usually the fungus just resides within the cavity with no appreciable local invasion.

-A chronic form of invasive aspergillosis occasionally occurs, particularly in patients taking corticosteroids long-term and those with chronic granulomatous disease, which is characterized by a hereditary phagocytic cell defect.
+A chronic form of invasive aspergillosis occasionally occurs, particularly in patients taking corticosteroids long-term and those with chronic granulomatous disease Chronic Granulomatous Disease (CGD) Chronic granulomatous disease is characterized by white blood cells that cannot produce activated oxygen compounds and by defects in phagocytic cell microbicidal function.
+Manifestations include... read more , which is characterized by a hereditary phagocytic cell defect.

-Aspergillus sp can also cause endophthalmitis after trauma or surgery to the eye or by hematogenous seeding and can infect intravascular and intracardiac prostheses.
+Aspergillus species can also cause endophthalmitis Endophthalmitis Endophthalmitis is an acute panuveitis resulting most often from bacterial infection.
+Most cases of endophthalmitis are caused by gram-positive bacteria, such as Staphylococcus epidermidis... read more after trauma or surgery to the eye or by hematogenous seeding and can infect intravascular and intracardiac prostheses.

 Primary superficial aspergillosis is uncommon but may occur in burns; beneath occlusive dressings; after corneal trauma (keratitis); or in the sinuses, mouth, nose, or ear canal.

-Allergic bronchopulmonary aspergillosis is a hypersensitivity reaction to A. fumigatus that results in lung inflammation unrelated to fungal invasion of tissues (see Allergic Bronchopulmonary Aspergillosis (ABPA) ).
+Allergic bronchopulmonary aspergillosis Allergic Bronchopulmonary Aspergillosis (ABPA) Allergic bronchopulmonary aspergillosis (ABPA) is a hypersensitivity reaction to Aspergillus species (generally A. fumigatus) that occurs almost exclusively in patients with asthma... read more is a hypersensitivity reaction to A. fumigatus that results in lung inflammation unrelated to fungal invasion of tissues.

 Acute invasive pulmonary aspergillosis usually causes cough, often with hemoptysis, pleuritic chest pain, and shortness of breath.
 If untreated, invasive pulmonary aspergillosis may lead to rapidly progressive, ultimately fatal respiratory failure.